-The Grand Theatre welcomes the diversity of its patrons and visitors and is committed to working with individuals to remove barriers to participation where possible.
-As is consistent with the AODA and the OHRC, we strive to ensure everyone’s experiences with, and at, the Grand Theatre reflect the principles of dignity, independence, equal opportunity and integration.
-As a result, we also respectfully ask our patrons and visitors to be considerate and welcoming of those with whom they share this space.
+Kingston Grand Theatre is meant to be a welcoming, dynamic, engaging and entertaining place for all visitors.
+The City of Kingston is committed to working with individuals to remove barriers to participation where possible and the staff of the Kingston Grand Theatre strive to ensure everyone’s experience reflects the principles of dignity, independence, equal opportunity and integration.
+The City’s Municipal Accessibility Advisory Committee is also engaged in this work and acts as a resource and we respectfully ask all our patrons and visitors to be considerate and welcoming of those with whom they share this space.

-The Grand Theatre can be accessed from the front, north entrance on Princess Street and the rear, south entrance off Opera Lane.
+Kingston Grand Theatre can be accessed from the front, north entrance on Princess Street, and the rear, south entrance off Opera Lane.
 The front and rear doors to the theatre walkway (connecting Princess Street to Opera Lane) have button-activated door openers.
 There is a ramp from the Opera Lane entrance into the walkway.

-Grand Theatre staff is available to assist patrons at the Princess Street entrance before and after a performance.
-Please contact the Operations Coordinator Keith MacVicar at least 2 business days before the performance to arrange assistance.
+Kingston Grand Theatre does not provide valet parking but venue staff are available to assist patrons at the Princess Street entrance both before and after a performance.
+Please contact Kingston Grand Theatre at least 2 business days before the performance to arrange assistance by phone at 613-530-2050 or email firstname.lastname@example.org.

-There is accessible reserved seating for wheelchairs and scooters.
-Please reserve an accessible seat with the Grand Theatre Box office when you purchase your ticket.
-Companions and caregivers can be seated next to the individual they are accompanying in the accessible viewing area.
-These tickets are available on a first-come, first-served basis.
+Accessible seating for wheelchairs and scooters is available on the main floor/orchestra level only and can be reserved with the help of Box office staff when purchasing your ticket.
+Accessible seating is available on a first-come, first-served basis and companions and caregivers can be seated next to the individual they are accompanying.
 If space permits, more than one companion can sit beside the scooter or wheelchair.
-Please note that tickets in the accessible viewing area are always sold at the lowest price point and only available through the Box office, not online.
+Please note accessible seating is always sold at the lowest price point and only available for purchase through the box office, not online.

 Staff will be posted at all theatre doors to assist patrons during the performance.
-Two courtesy manual wheelchairs are available for your use at the Regina Rosen Auditorium and Baby Grand Theatres.
+Two courtesy manual wheelchairs are available for your use at the Regina Rosen Auditorium and Baby Grand Theatre.

 Guide animals are permitted to stay with their owner throughout the event.
 A relief and water station for guide dogs can be provided with advance notification.